The News GodThe News GodThe News God

 When you are accused of a crime, it is important to take things seriously and make sure that your rights are protected.
 Be sure to have an attorney present if the police want to question you, and never incriminate yourself or discuss the case on social media.
 Additionally, work with your lawyer to determine what strategies are best for your defense, and be sure to follow through with court appearances even if it seems unnecessary.
 Remember, not knowing the law is not a valid excuse that will keep you from being held accountable for any charges brought against you.
 Protect yourself by knowing the common mistakes to avoid when accused of a crime.

-What to Do if You’re Involved in a Fatal Car Crash
+What to Do if You’re Injured by a Drunk Driver

 Share This Article